aormorningstar/SymbolicMajoranas/README.md

 Functionality for working symbolically with operators that are sums of products of Majorana operators on the sites of a lattice.
 It's still a work in progress.

+## TODO
+- I think I'm using arrays where tuples would be better.
+Fix this.
+- Check if some functions are better if they are not mutating.
+Also, some defined mutable types might be better off if they're made immutable.

 ## Author

 Alan Morningstar